 Politicians have been known to benefit from the availability heuristic by playing on myths and half-truths.
-The 2016 UK Brexit vote may also have been influenced by availability bias.
-Over the years many misleading and false stories have been published in the British media about the EU.
-In one case the Telegraph and the Express vastly over estimated the number of long-term EU migrants coming into the country by including the number of short-term migrants (less than 1 year) over 5 consecutive years.
+The 2016 UK Brexit vote may have been influenced by availability bias.
+Over a number of years many misleading and false stories were published in the British media about the EU.
+In one case the Telegraph and the Express newspapers vastly over estimated the number of long-term EU migrants coming into the country by including the number of short-term migrants (less than 1 year) over 5 consecutive years.

 Conversion marketing – Glossary of Conversion Marketing.